Alok8175/Photo-Gallary/README.md

-This Photo gallary is being made by the use of HTML CSS
+This Photo gallary is made by the use of HTML CSS